L O A D I N G

 Making Drawer Space Work in Your Storage in a Small Kitchen

 Drawers can turn chaotic if they hold too many random things.
 Sort utensils into caddies or trays so you can see them quickly.
-Put spatulas or spoons in one section, and knives in another.
-Use deeper drawers for mixing bowls or cutting boards.
-This cuts down on rummaging.
-Sometimes you can add sliding racks inside drawers for multiple layers of storage.
-If possible, measure your drawer space and choose organizers that fit snugly.
-That helps you keep everything neat and keeps each tool in its place.
-A well-thought-out drawer system can work wonders for storage in a small kitchen.
+Put spatulas or spoons in one section and knives in another.
+Use deeper drawers for mixing bowls or cutting boards—this reduces rummaging.
+Sometimes, you can add sliding racks inside drawers for multiple storage layers.
+Take advantage of the sides of the drawer for extra additions like spice jars or smaller kitchen tools.
+If possible, measure your drawer space and decide on snug organisers.
+This helps you keep everything neat and in its place, so nothing is out of sight.
+A well-thought-out drawer system can increase your storage capacity and work wonders for storage ideas for kitchen storage in a small kitchen.
+By organizing regularly, you reduce clutter and make your kitchen a lot more functional.

 Wall Storage and More: Turn Your Backsplash into Storage